BrekiTomasson/eslint-config-breki/README.md

 ## Obligatory `todo` section

-- [ ] Still getting an error message by eslint when extending this...
+- [x] Still getting an error message by eslint when extending this...
-- [ ] Get rid of `validate-commit-msg`.
+- [x] Get rid of `validate-commit-msg`.
-- [ ] ... or actually find a use for it.
+- [ ] Work out if Semantic Versioning library is worth it.